 For the purpose of illustration, we project the $[Q^{(4)}]^{\uparrow\uparrow}_{\downarrow\downarrow}(\tau=\beta/2;\tau_2,\tau_1)$ data of an Anderson impurity model obtained by the Monte Carlo sampling (Fig.~\ref{fig:dubinerBenchmark}(a)) onto the Dubiner basis:

 The coefficients $q_{lm}$ of the basis functions $g_{lm}$, shown in Fig.~\ref{fig:gcoeffBenchmark}, decay exponentially as a function polynomial order, which means that only a small number of coefficients is needed to represent the function.
+(The small upturns, for example in $q_{6m}$, are due to finite imaginary-time grids.
+See Appendix \ref{app:NtDepDubinerCoeff}.)
 After truncating the coefficients beyond a cutoff value determined by the desired accuracy, we can reproduce the original data with the Monte Carlo noise filtered out.
 Figure~\ref{fig:dubinerBenchmark}(b) presents the reproduced $[Q^{(4)}]^{\uparrow\uparrow}_{\downarrow\downarrow}(\tau=\beta/2;\tau_2,\tau_1)$ and Fig.~\ref{fig:dubinerBenchmark}(c) shows the difference between the sampled data and the reproduced data for a truncation at polynomial order $5$ (with $q_{lm}$ set to zero for $l+m>5$).
 With this truncation the error produced by the projection onto the Dubiner basis is of the order of $\sim 10^{-3}$, and thus smaller than the Monte Carlo noise.

 The Dubiner basis introduced above for the triangular time domain can be generalized to a tetrahedral domain.
 In this case, the basis function is composed of the product of three Jacobi polynomials,

 Among several possibilities, one choice of $r,s,$ and $t$ is $r=2\tau_1/\beta-1, s=2(\tau_2-\tau_1)/\beta-1,$ and $t=2(\tau-\tau_2)/\beta-1$, respectively.